Skip to content

 Open-with / external-launch commands

-The /open* family launches an external process.
+The launcher verbs spawn an external process.
 These do not write to the conception tree — they spawn a command with {path} substituted in — but they're listed here because the sandbox rules matter.

-Open in IDE / terminal POST /open Must resolve under workspace_path or worktrees_path One of the open_with.<slot>.commands chain, tried in order
+Open in IDE / terminal launchOpenWith(slot, path) Must resolve under workspace_path or worktrees_path The open_with.<slot>.command template, with {path} substituted at the argv level (no shell expansion)

 Paths outside the configured sandbox are rejected before the shell sees them.
-The validation lives in src-tauri/src/paths.rs; the URL check in src-tauri/src/runners.rs.
+The validation lives in src/main/launchers.ts (path checks) and the per-verb handlers in src/main/index.ts.

-The one exception is the embedded terminal (WS /ws/term): its ?cwd= query parameter goes through the same _validate_open_path check, so a forked shell can only start inside workspace_path or worktrees_path.
+The embedded terminal (termSpawn) takes a cwd field that goes through the same path-validation check, so a spawned shell can only start inside workspace_path or worktrees_path.

 What the dashboard never writes